 Victims of any form of sexual assault should report the incident immediately to 911 and/or Parkview Security/Police, 260-266-1800; quick reporting increases the probability that the alleged perpetrator can be held responsible.
 In cases of rape, acquaintance rape, or other sex offenses involving sexual contact, the victim should take steps to preserve evidence as it may be necessary to the proof of criminal sexual assault.
 This means that the victim should not change clothes, wash or bathe, or attempt to "clean up"; the physical condition of the victim is important evidence.
-Instead, the victim should immediately contact 911 or Parkview Security/Police, 260-266-1800.
+Instead, the victim should immediately contact 911 or Parkview Security/Police, 260-266-1800, Dean of Pharmacy Programs 260-470-4418, or to the Associate Dean for Student Affairs and Assessment of Pharmacy Programs 260-470-2745.
 These individuals will assist the victim to contact the appropriate authorities (in accord with the victim's wishes), have evidence collected and secure appropriate medical care.